-Nearly half of the geography was developed during the 1890s-1930s, concurrent with the expansion of the streetcar network, and is considered more walkable given the setbacks, scale, and mix of uses within buildings.
-Development from the 1940s-1960s was influenced by Federal policies that encouraged single-family development and car ownership, resulting in a more auto-dependent building form.
-Both periods of development include a significant amount of low-density residential development (39% of development is classified as Neighborhood 1).
-There is also a significant amount of Campus development (19%) concentrated along Randolph Road and Commercial development (21%) along the 7th Street and Central Avenue corridors.
+A portion of the geography was developed during the 1940s-1970s; this period of development was influenced by Federal policies that encouraged single-family development and car ownership, resulting in a more auto-dependent building form.
+Most of the geography was developed from the 1970s-2000s which was constructed in a similar form but included more cul-de-sacs.
+Both periods of development include a significant amount of low-density residential development (54% of development is classified as Neighborhood 1).
+There is a substantial amount of Manufacturing & Logistics (18%) development due to the intermodal yard and rail lines.
+The West Middle geography has one of the highest percentages of Parks and Preserves (9%), which is land that is intended to remain as natural space in perpetuity.

-MAP 1: EAST INNER PLAN AREA
+MAP 1: WEST MIDDLE PLAN AREA